HUMAP: Hierarchical Uniform Manifold Approximation and Projection: Hierarchical Uniform Manifold Approximation and Projection (HUMAP)

-The local neighborhood component adapts our approach to preserve more of the local structures.
-To this end, we use the immediate neighborhood (NH) of each landmark $l^i_u$ to augment their representation neighborhoods with the $\beta\times |NH(l^i_u)|$ first nearest neighbors of $l^i_u$, where $\beta$ is a threshold between $0$ and $1$.
-Thus, the greater is $\beta$, the more important the immediate neighborhood, and the similarity measure will encode more local relations.
+The local neighborhood component adapts our approach to preserve more of the local structures (see the pink relationship in Fig.~\ref{fig:overview-humap}).
+To this end, we use the $k$-nearest neighbors (NH) of each landmark $l^i_u$ to augment their representation neighborhoods with the $\beta\times |NH(l^i_u)|$ first nearest neighbors of $l^i_u$, where $\beta$ is a threshold between $0$ and $1$.
+Thus, the greater $\beta$, the more important the $k$-nearest neighbors, and the similarity measure will encode more local relations.
+HUMAP supports parameter tuning to perform better on neighborhood preservation.
+The similarity between two landmarks consists of the intersection between their global and local neighborhoods.
+The local neighborhood for a landmark is in the set of its nearest neighbors, so one can increase it by adjusting the parameter $\beta \in [0, 1]$ that adds $\beta|NH(i)|$ neighbors to the local neighborhood---by default, $\beta$ is set to $0$.
+We evaluated HUMAP with different values of $\beta$ and found a clear relationship between local neighborhoods and neighborhood preservation.

-The process of finding these two components results in the representation neighborhood (RNH) for each landmark $l^i_u$ in level $H^i$.
-This neighborhood consists of a sparse matrix $RNH$ of dimensions $|H^i|\times|H^{i-1}|$ where $RNH_{u,v}$ is $1$ if $x_v^{i-1} \in$ RNH($l_u^i$) or $0$, otherwise.
-The similarity among landmarks is computed based on the intersection of representation neighborhoods, that is, the shaded area of Fig.~\ref{fig:overview-humap} E-F. We compute the intersection with the $RNH$ matrices as follows:
+Finding these two components results in the representation neighborhood (RNH) for each landmark $l^i_u$ on level $H^i$.
+Such a neighborhood consists of a sparse matrix $RNH$ of dimensions $|H^i|\times|H^{i-1}|$ where $RNH_{u,v}$ is $1$ if $x_v^{i-1} \in$ RNH($l_u^i$) or $0$, otherwise.
+The similarity among landmarks is computed based on the intersection of representation neighborhoods, that is, the shaded area of Fig.~\ref{fig:overview-humap} (E-F).
+We compute the intersection with the $RNH$ matrices as follows:

-where $M$ is a normalization factor that ensures similarity between $0$ and $1$---notice that since $RNH$ is a sparse matrix, the operation $(RNH_u)^TRNH_v$ is performed really fast in practice.
+where $M$ is a normalization factor that ensures similarity between $0$ and $1$---notice that since $RNH$ is sparse, computing the above matrix multiplication is fast in practice.
+Note that the intersection between neighborhoods is also used in HSNE to compute the similarity between two landmarks.
+However, unlike in HSNE, we do not directly employ such a similarity measure to compute the embeddings.
+Instead, HUMAP extends the neighborhood to encode global information and uses UMAP's kernel to maintain its properties throughout the hierarchy.

-The resulting measure using the intersection of neighborhoods is a similarity measure, meaning that a value equals to 1 corresponds to landmarks sharing the same representation neighborhood.
-Thus, we transform it into a dissimilarity function by subtracting the similarity value from 1.
-Second, since we use the UMAP technique and it computes a probability graph using Equation~\ref{eq:kernel}, readers may ask why we did not define a probability matrix to cut corners just like HSNE technique~\cite{Pezzotti2016}.
-However, if we create the probability matrix, we would lose the kernel function's properties---such as the $\rho_i$ parameter.
-Moreover, our algorithm for computing the similarity matrix is fast.
-It results in a very sparse matrix with dissimilarities, making the computation of $k$-nearest neighbor for hierarchy levels just a matter of a sorting procedure for each vertex.